 Every morning at my grandmother’s house, the smell of bacon would fill the air.
 She always had a full spread for breakfast, including homemade hot chocolate.
 But before anyone could eat, she would always take the time to read her devotion from her little Daily Bread book.
 It didn’t matter who came to visit, she never neglected starting the morning with a devotion and then prayer.

 I always adored hearing her pray at mealtime.
 Her prayers were unusual to me.
 They were unlike anyone else’s because they sounded like “King James Prayers” as she addressed God by using “Thee,” “Thou,” and “Thine.”
 They were highly respectful and reverent prayers.
 Even when my tiny children heard her pray, they were as still as statues - mesmerized by her gentle spirit and beautiful prayers.

-Her whole community, and even our friends outside her community knew that she was a prayer warrior.
+Her whole community and even our friends outside her community knew that she was a prayer warrior.
 If there was a need, people would call and ask her to pray for them specifically or they would ask us to tell Mama Bobbie to be praying.
 Everyone knew that when she talked to God, He listened.

-Three years ago, Mama Bobbie went in for a routine procedure that went terribly wrong.
+Several years ago, Mama Bobbie went in for a routine procedure that went terribly wrong.
 We knew she had not felt her best, but she never seemed sickly or feeble.
 My children and I had just been to her house and had a wonderful time.
 She actually seemed happier and more energetic than she had in months.
 We planned to go back on that Friday to take care of her after her procedure, but we never got the chance.